restberry/restberry/README.md

             action: function(req, res, next) {
                 ...
             },
-            apiPath: '/api/v1',  // overrides the one set to Restberry
+            apiPath: '/api/v1',  // overrides the one set on Restberry
             actions: { },
             loginRequired: false,  // should authenticate the request
             method: 'GET',  // choices: DELETE, GET, POST, PUT
             parentModel: restberry.model('Bar'),
-            path: '/path/to',
+            path: '/path/to',  // the path of the route, will append apiPath
             postAction: function(json, req, res, next) {
                 ...
-            },  // will be execated after action
+            },  // will be executed after action
             preAction: function(req, res, next) {
                 ...
-            },  // will be execated before action
+            },  // will be executed before action
             verbose: false,  // will print the API call on initiation })
 ```